Elaidzha1940/EchoAI/README.md

 #### EchoAI - your intelligent companion, reflecting your thoughts and amplifying your voice.

-- [Feature] Update project setting
+- Update project setting
+- Add app icon, launch screen

 -----